AD7six/vim-php/README.rst

     your cursor.
 To save this time amount, I added a mapping, which places a nice long line below your cursor in insert mode.
 Next time simply hit <i>
     and see instantly, where you are currently editing.
-Skeleton
-    Every time you start a PHP file, you have to process the same work: Add opening and closing PHP tags.
-Using the skeleton file from this repository VIM saves this work for you.
-As soon as you start a new file, VIM places open and closing tag for you and leaves you in between of these, so you can instantly start editing.
 .phps files
     Apache and other web servers recognize so called .phps files, which get displayed as highlighted PHP code.
 The .vimrc maps .phps files to be